 For use with CEHRT certified to the 2015 edition.

-At least one permissible prescription written by the MIPS eligible clinician is queried for a drug formulary and transmitted electronically using certified electronic health record technology (CEHRT).
+At least one permissible prescription written by the MIPS eligible clinician and transmitted electronically using certified electronic health record technology (CEHRT).

 Measure Exclusion: Any MIPS eligible clinician who writes fewer than 100 permissible prescriptions during the performance period.

 The number of prescriptions in the denominator generated and transmitted electronically using CEHRT.